Civil engineers plan, organise and oversee the building and maintenance of structures such as dams, bridges, sewerage systems and roads.

 - regional and local government authorities

-- government agencies, such as the Land Transport Authority
+- government agencies such as the New Zealand Transport Agency

 - construction firms and property developers